U.S. Army Patriot Defenders provide 24/7 presence in the Middle East

 |0

-This work, U.S. Army Patriot Defenders provide 24/7 presence in the Middle East, by TSgt Alexander Cook, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, U.S. Army Patriot Defenders provide 24/7 presence in the Middle East [Image 6 of 6], by TSgt Alexander Cook, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT